scottadams/printbot/README.md

 # printbot
 PrintBot - an intelligent ink-excreting friend for the 21st century home.

+## explanation

+In the long term - this project will contain all the logic for the brain that controls PrintBot.
+For the first version - this will be a simple web application which allows users to enter values to a list, which is printed by PrintBot

+This project is loaded with dank tech.
+It aims to use:
+* Docker for microservices architecture
+* Flask for the main application server
+* Elasticsearch for document store and search
+* React for the front-end

 ## setup
 1. Clone this repository
 2. [Install docker on your machine](https://docs.docker.com/engine/installation/)